DXist/compio/README.md

     * drivers don't own buffers
     * buffers are required to be Unpin

-* bias towards IoUring API to achieve zero-cost abstraction on Linux:
+* bias towards `io_uring` API to achieve zero-cost abstraction on Linux:

     * fixed size submission queue for operations
     * external runtime could submit an external queue of not yet queued operations as a single batch
     * timers are exposed as `Timeout` operation and use suspend-aware CLOCK_BOOTTIME clock source when it's available
+    * file descriptors could be registered to remove refcounting overhead in `io_uring`

 * Async runtime is an example runtime to test implementation of drivers